Passalacqua History, Family Crest & Coats of Arms

 - Angela Passalacqua, aged 54, who settled in America from Bauso, Messina, in 1909

-- Anna Passalacqua, aged 8, who emigrated to the United States from Custmari, Sicily, in 1914
+- Anna Passalacqua, aged 8, who immigrated to the United States from Custmari, Sicily, in 1914

-- Angelo Passalacqua, aged 17, who emigrated to America from Ruta, Italy, in 1921
+- Angelo Passalacqua, aged 17, who immigrated to America from Ruta, Italy, in 1921

 Contemporary Notables of the name Passalacqua (post 1700)